fmarino-ipzs/eid-it-wallet-docs/docs/en/trust.rst

 Federation Trust Anchor and X.509 CA
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In the context of OpenID Federation, the Trust Anchor plays a role similar to that of a Certificate Authority (CA) in X.509-based Public Key Infrastructures (PKIs).
 Both serve as foundational elements of trust within their respective systems.
 In this document, the term "Trust Anchor" is often used to encompass both concepts.
-The trust infrastructure described here aligns the OpenID Federation Trust Anchor with the X.509 PKI Certificate Authority, making therefore them a single unique entity supporting both `RFC5280`_ and OpenID Federation 1.0.
+The trust infrastructure described here aligns the OpenID Federation Trust Anchor with the X.509 PKI Certificate Authority, making therefore them a single unique entity supporting both `RFC 5280`_ and OpenID Federation 1.0.

 X.509 Certificates Issuance
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^